mako-framework/docs/08_learn_more/00_views.md

 	$view = $this->view->create('foo.bar', ['foo' => 'bar']);

 You can also assign variables to a view object by using the ```assign``` method of the view class.
 You can assign any kind of variable, even another view object.
-The assigned variable is only available in the view you assigned it to.
+The assigned variable is only available in the view you assigned it to and its child views.

 	$view->assign('foo', 'bar');

-You can also assign global view variables using the ```assign``` method on the view factory instance.
+You can also assign global view variables that will be available in all views using the ```assign``` method on the view factory instance.

 	$this->view->assign('user', $user);

-The ```render``` method returns the rendered output of the view.
+The ```render``` method returns the rendered output of the view and it also accepts the same optional second parameter as the create method.

 	$output = $view->render();

-You can also render a view directly.
-This method also accepts a second parameter of variables as well.
+You can also render a view directly from the view factory, and as expected it accepts the same optional second parameter as the render method of the view object.

 	$rendered = $this->view->render('foo.bar');